3

 The Bridge by Sonny Rollins, released in 1962.

 These recordings will forever be among my favorite jazz tracks, but the story behind this record—the journey taken by Rollins himself—is an inspiration to most who learn of it, especially musicians who find themselves stepping back.
 In 1959, at the height of his career, Sonny Rollins made an unusual decision to take a break from public performances and recording, feeling the need to hone his craft away from the spotlight.
 During this period, he was often found practicing on the Williamsburg Bridge, a retreat that provided solitude and an escape from the pressures of the scene.
-This practice space inspired the title of his comeback album, The Bridge.
+This practice spot inspired the title of his comeback album, The Bridge.